About Wits

 2023

-Renaming of the Chamber of Mines Building to the African Rainbow Minerals (ARM) Building
+Renaming of the Chamber of Mines Building to the African Rainbow Minerals Building

-The partnership between ARM and Wits University will see the current Chamber of Mines Building on the Braamfontein West Campus facing the M1 highway being renamed the Wits African Rainbow Minerals (ARM) Building.
-The Wits African Rainbow Minerals (ARM) Building is a central and crucial component of the University of the Witwatersrand's academic and research infrastructure.
-This building was opened in 1989 with the fourth quadrant completed in 2012.
+The Chamber of Mines Building on the Braamfontein West Campus was renamed the African Rainbow Minerals Building, following a partnership between ARM and Wits University.
+This building was originally opened in 1989, with the fourth quadrant completed in 2012.
 It houses the Faculty of Engineering and the Built Environment’s administration, the School of Mining Engineering and the School of Electrical and Information Engineering.
 The building is also home to the multidisciplinary Wits Mining Institute, a DigiMine and two other research entities.
-Read the full article here.

-Wits University renamed University Corner after renowned writer and activist Es'kia Mphahlele as part of its continuing transformation plan.
+University Corner was renamed after the renowned writer and activist Es'kia Mphahlele as part of Wits’ continuing transformation plan.
 The renaming of the popular building which houses the Wits Centre for Journalism, the Wits Centre for Diversity Studies and the Wits Art Museum to name a few, is a fitting tribute to Mphahlele, the first black Full Professor at Wits.
-Read the full article here.

 Engineering Spring Breakfast